6XGate/vahvista/README.md

 ### Predicates

-A predicate is any object from _vahvista_ than can be called to verify a value.
+A predicate is any object from _vahvista_ that can be called to verify a value.
 Predicates may also be chained to form new predicates that will ensure a value is verified by all rules in the predicate chain.

 ## Rules